Venezuela’s go-to test for fighting virus raising questions

 Only swab-test positives are added to the country’s official case count, several physicians told AP.

-Government officials, who did not respond to a request for information on the matter, have not said exactly who is getting tested, but doctors and images on state television indicate subway workers, hospital staff and returning fishermen and migrants are among those being tested in recent days.
+Government officials, who did not respond to a request for information on the matter, have not said exactly who is getting tested, but doctors and TV images indicate subway workers, hospital staff and returning fishermen and migrants are among those being tested.
 It’s not clear how many positives the antibody tests have yielded.

 “I’m not sure I would choose to do exactly what they’re doing,” said Dr. Angela Caliendo, a professor of medicine at Brown University and board member of the Infectious Diseases Society of America.
 Still, she too noted Venezuela’s resource difficulties and said “they have a lot of these tests that are inexpensive to run (and) they’re getting quite a bit of data.”

-Bruised by years of economic and political calamity and more recently by U.S. sanctions, President Nicolás Maduro appealed for international help in March even before the country’s first confirmed case.
-Chief allies – Beijing, Havana and Moscow – plus the United Nations sent planeloads of tests, medical gear and, in Cuba’s case, doctors.
+Bruised by years of economic calamity and more recently by U.S. sanctions, President Nicolás Maduro appealed for international help in March even before the country’s first confirmed case.
+Allies Beijing, Havana and Moscow plus the United Nations sent tests, medical gear and, in Cuba’s case, doctors.

-One of the largest shipments from China arrived at the end of the month carrying a half-million of the antibody tests.
+One of the largest shipments from China arrived at the end of last month carrying a half-million antibody tests.

-As of March 31, according to a report by the U.N.
+As of March 31, according to the U.N.
 Office for the Coordination of Humanitarian Affairs, Venezuela had done just 1,779 swab tests with an 8% positive rate.

 In the two weeks since, authorities say they have conducted more than 250,000 tests, and Pan American Health Organization figures show all but about 3,000 were antibody tests.